Linuxfabrik/monitoring-plugins/sensors-battery/README.md

-# Check "battery" - Overview
+# Check "sensors-battery" - Overview

 Return battery status information.
 If no battery is installed or metrics can’t be determined OK is returned.